Dispensary Etiquette: What to Know Before Your First Visit

 Once you understand why these rules exist, the whole experience makes sense.

-Here is the basic arc of a dispensary visit: your ID gets checked at the door, you wait to be called into the retail area, you talk to a budtender and choose your products, and then your ID gets checked a second time at checkout.
+Here is the basic arc of a dispensary visit: your ID is checked at the door, you wait to be called into the retail area, you talk to a budtender and choose your products, and then your ID is checked again at checkout.
+Payment is usually cash or a debit card, and taxes are added at the register.

+That last part trips up a lot of first-timers.
+The menu price is not what you pay.
 We will break down every step below, including the mechanics that most guides skip entirely.

 Why Your ID Gets Scanned Twice

 ID scanning enforces state-mandated daily purchase limits across all dispensaries, not product preference tracking.
+Every dispensary in a given state is connected to the same compliance database.

 Explore Concentrates